Rickmansworth Cricket Club

-In modern times the club is now a flourishing cornerstone of the community offering cricket for up to 5 teams playing Hertfordshire League Cricket and at least one team on Sundays.
-Just as importantly there is a growing Youth Cricket Section and a number of the youngsters now represent the District, Area and County in Cricket.
+The club has become a flourishing cornerstone of the community offering cricket for up to 6 teams playing Hertfordshire League Cricket and at least one team on Sundays.
+Just as importantly there is a growing Youth Cricket Section, including ones for Girls, and a number of the youngsters now represent the District, Area and County in Cricket.
+In 2026 the club intend to have a women's team play League Cricket for the first time in their history.